Home

 Tennis Student Rina Before and After Instruction

-Tennis student Rina is highlighted in this Dartfish video analysis side by side a pro tennis player before ACE technical instruction in August 2008.
-This is followed by Rina’s advanced technique after one hour, four, and nine months of coaching with Bud Cox.
+Tennis student Rina is highlighted in this Dartfish video analysis side by side a pro tennis player before technical instruction in August 2008.
+This is followed by Rina’s advanced technique after one hour, four, and nine months of coaching with Charles "Bud" Cox.

 Rina (and her brother Ken) have the potential to be excellent tennis players.
 I first saw Rina play against one of my former students a few years ago.
 Rina was a beginning tournament player, but I could tell she had the work ethic to improve and become an exceptional player.
 Since I began working with her, she has exhibited the effort that it takes to reach higher levels in tennis.

 After Rina’s parents asked me about coaching her, I agreed to do an evaluation tennis lesson for them.
-Rina led with the tip of her tennis racket on the forehand, so she “pre-stretched” the wrist, thus not hitting the “heavy ball.”
-We went to work on leading with the elbow and keeping the racket face 45 degrees to the ground.
+Rina led with the tip of her racket on the forehand take back, so she was tight in the wrist, thus not hitting the ball with much spin.
+We went to work on leading with the elbow and keeping the racket face up to the sky.

 Rina has worked on her forehand and backhand volleys, and she has made some big improvement.
 She keeps her racket head up nicely on the forehand volley.
 She has developed a nice backhand volley with both arms extended straight after contact.
 This form will help take her as far as she wants to go with her tennis.